-A combined Title IA, IIA, IIIA, and IVA inventory spreadsheet shall be updated monthly and submitted to the Title I office to reflect additional materials purchased.
+A Title IA, IIA, IIIA, and IVA inventory spreadsheet shall be updated monthly and submitted to ESEA and Title III Department to reflect additional materials purchased.
 The report must include an inventory spreadsheet listing:

-- (a) All non-consumable materials purchased for use for non-public school Title IA, IIA, IIIA, and IVA program.

-- (b) Location (building and location within building)

-- (c) Initial value

-- (d) Year of purchase

-- (e) Condition and description

-- (f) Serial number if available

-- (g) MPS Fixed Asset Tag number

-- (h) Dates and explanation for disposals, losses, theft, transfers, or storage (the MPS Title IA and/or Title IIIA office must be notified for any of these events)

-6. Management Report(by November 1).
-Provider shall present management report to Title I and Title III office if requested by MPS Title I Office and Title III office.
+- (a) All non-consumable materials purchased for use for non-public school Title IA, IIA, IIIA, and IVA program. - (b) Location of property (site and secured location within site) - (c) Cost of property - (d) Year of purchase - (e) Condition and description - (f) Serial number or other identification number - (g) MPS Fixed Asset Tag number - (h) Dates and explanation for disposals, losses, theft, transfers, or storage (the ESEA and/or Title III Department must be notified for any of these events) - 6.
+Management Report (by November 1).
+Provider shall present the management report to ESEA and Title III Department if requested by MPS ESEA and Title III Department.
 Provider shall file a combined Title IA, Title IIA, Title IIIA, Title IVA Management Report that sets forth the following for each Title: